BBC Horse Racing

 Before the emergence of other large media organisations, the BBC was the principal provider of horse racing broadcasts in the United Kingdom.
 The importance of the BBC as a source of racing news has declined in recent years.
 However, the news agency still hosts a number of the sport’s key races including the Grand National and ever-popular Royal Ascot races.

 Its audience figures have remained high, often reaching 10 million on the afternoons of key races.
 In 2001, the company regained the right to broadcast coverage of the Epsom Derby, which, until then, had been broadcast predominantly by ITV and Channel 4.
 However, the BBC no longer holds broadcast rights for the Cheltenham Festival and the Irish Derby, with rivals Channel 4 and At the Races taking over coverage of these events.
+Lower profile races are also now available to stream on the best horse racing betting sites.

 In 2007, the BBC halted its in-house racing coverage.
 Instead, commentary has now been outsourced to Sunset and Vine.
 This decision was not unique to horse-racing.
 For years now, other sports such as snooker have been subject to outsourced coverage and the BBC has a policy of either providing complete coverage of certain sports or else completely outsourcing commentary provision.